Tigger: Say, who are you?

-Entry #22 in the Disney Animated Canon, The Many Adventures of Winnie the Pooh is the first of Disney's Pooh adaptations.It's essentially a Compilation Movie incorporating three theatrical shorts about A.A.
-Milne's title character (which were also released independently on VHS back in the day):
+Tigger: Oh, well, please, for goodness' sakes, narrate me down from here.Entry #22 in the Disney Animated Canon, The Many Adventures of Winnie the Pooh is the best-known of the studio's various Pooh adaptations.First released in 1977, it's essentially a Compilation Movie incorporating three featurettes about A.A.
+Milne's title character, each of which had previously been released individually:

 The Many Adventures of Winnie the Pooh provides examples of:

 - Adopted to the House: Pooh invites Piglet to stay with him after the latter gives his home to Owl.